Hearty Veggie Stew

 Please meet my new favorite pantry staple: the soy curls!

-How to Make Soy Curls Stew:
+How to Make Vegetable Stew:

-- Prepare the soy curls: rehydrate them in a large bowl in very hot water for about 15 minutes.
+- Prepare the soy curls: rehydrate them in a large bowl in hot water for about 15 minutes.
 They will triple in size so make sure to give them enough room to do so.

 - Sautee aromatics with vegetables and spices: onion, carrot, celery, bell peppers and mushrooms, lots of paprika, bay leaves and potatoes.